Short Game Course intro thumbnail

 • Keep the lead wrist more flexed at impact.

-• Think about switching to graphite shafts and a slightly higher spinning ball so you can get some better touch and feel around the greens.
+• Consider switching to graphite shafts and a slightly higher spinning ball to improve your touch and feel around the greens.

 • Narrow your stance and lean more on the left side to make cleaner contact.